-As for scheduled air transport, ICT currently services seven major airlines with 10 scheduled passenger service airlines with 10 non-stop destinations, and 3 cargo service airlines.
+As for scheduled air transport, the airport currently services seven major airlines with 10 scheduled passenger service airlines with 10 non-stop destinations, and 3 cargo service airlines.
 The passenger airline companies operate on a hub and spoke network and provide service on a variety of mainline and regional jet aircraft to their respective hubs.

-Over the past 11 years (1999 to 2009), the number of passengers that boarded commercial aircraft, or enplanements, at ICT increased by more than 180,000.
+Over the past 11 years (1999 to 2009), the number of passengers that boarded commercial aircraft, or enplanements, at Dwight D. Eisenhower National Airport increased by more than 180,000.
 Despite the general increase in enplanements, the number of takeoffs and landings, or operations, over the same 11 year timeframe has decreased.